Aloompa/abstract/docs/API.md

 apiCall.exec(1, "Willy", "Wonka"); // { id: 1, firstName: "Willy", lastName: "Wonka" }
 ```

-The main thing to keep in mind is that `.exec()` will typically be an asyncronous function if you are interacting with databases or third-party libraries.
+The main thing to keep in mind is that `.exec()` will typically be an asynchronous function if you are interacting with databases or third-party libraries.
 It may be used as a promise or with async/await.

 For example, using async/await: